-This best invention is beneficial for hunting and warfare, allowing humans to kill animals and other people from a distance instead of requiring close combat fighting with spears or swords.
+This advanced invention benefits hunting and warfare, allowing humans to kill animals and other people from a distance instead of requiring close combat fighting with spears or swords.

-Another best invention of all time is the light bulb.
+Another great invention is the light bulb.
 Electricity changed our world significantly because it allowed us to create lights that can be used at any hour of the day without relying on natural sunlight from outside sources.

 The invention of penicillin was in 1928.
-This antibiotic has saved millions of lives and is widely used to treat different infections such as pneumonia, meningitis, and syphilis.
+This antibiotic has saved millions of lives and is widely used to treat infections such as pneumonia, meningitis, and syphilis.
 Unfortunately, it has some side effects like allergic reactions and diarrhea.
 The second important invention was made in 1956 by two American scientists: Drs.
 Willem Kolff and Daniel Nathans.
 It was a device that helped patients with kidney failure, a dialysis machine.
-In this way, the doctors could artificially clean the blood of their patients.
+In this way, the doctors could artificially clean their patients’ blood.

 Next, we have heart surgery done by opening up or cutting into the patient’s chest to repair damage to the heart muscle, treat irregular heart rhythms, or unclog blocked arteries that cause heart attacks.